About Me

 My name is Timothy, and as of December 2025, I am 79 years old.
 I have been blessed beyond measure—married for 60 years to a wonderful woman, and together we have four amazing children and a growing family.
 God has truly been gracious to us.

-I met Jesus 58 years ago in a small neighborhood church with fewer than 150 people in attendance each Sunday.
-From that day forward, I have spent my life studying the Scriptures, especially the King James Bible.
-I have never read the Bible straight through in one sitting, yet through decades of study, prayer, and guidance from the Holy Spirit, I have come to know the whole counsel of God many times over.
+I met Jesus 58 years ago in a small neighborhood church with fewer than 100 people in attendance each Sunday.
+I have spent many years studying the Scriptures.
+I have never read the Bible straight through, yet through study, prayer, and guidance from the Holy Spirit, I have come to know the whole counsel of God.
 It has always been my desire to let the Holy Spirit open the Word to my heart and lead me into truth.

 One burden has stayed with me through the years: the division within the body of Christ.
 I have often asked myself why God’s children—redeemed by the same blood, indwelt by the same Spirit, and called to the same hope—are so separated by denominations and doctrines.
 Scripture is clear that division is not the will of God.
 If the Holy Spirit is the Teacher, how can His people arrive at conflicting interpretations that lead to walls rather than unity?